 Most computers operate on a work schedule similar to humans.
 They have periods of activity interspersed with downtime, like how most workers alternate between work shifts and rest.
-However, some computers don’t have that luxury.
+However, some computers don't have that luxury.
 Some computers must operate 24 hours a day, seven days a week.
-For instance, industrial computers on an oil rig cannot be shut down without putting the entire rig in danger.
+For instance, industrial panel PCs on an oil rig cannot be shut down without putting the entire rig in danger.

 Computers meant for 24/7 operation face certain challenges and must integrate certain design features to ensure they remain reliable.
 In today's article, we'll review these challenges and how computers can be made to answer them.